atari-1337/discord.lua/README.md

   * `:SetParent(snowflake ParentId)`
     * Leave the argument out to remove the parent category (The parent will be the guild.)
     * Return Type: Void
+  * `StartTyping()`
+    * Trigger the typing indicator.
+Returns true if successful, else returns false.
+    * Return Type: bool
+  * `BulkDelete(... snowflake MessageIds)`
+    * Deletes all of the messages in one request.
+Fails if one of the following requirements is not met:
+      * 2 < number of arguments < 100
+      * All message are not older than 2 weeks
+      * No duplicate IDs
+    * Also if the given Id is invalid, it will be skipped but will still count to the number of arguments.
+Any Messages after the 100th will not be deleted.
+Returns true if successful, else returns false.
+    * Return Type: bool

 **Properties:**
   * `string Name` `(readonly)`